 The Romans founded the Mediterranean city of Nimes.
 It is located on the Via Domitia, a road built in 118 BC to connect Spain with Italy.
 The city was originally designed to be a retirement place for legionnaires who served Julius Caesar.
-Today it is the capitol of the Gard department, but there is still Roman influence everywhere in this very Italian part of France.
+Today it is the capital of the Gard department, but there is still Roman influence everywhere in this very Italian part of France.

-There are plenty of things to do in Nîmes and I recommend first heading to the lovely square (Esplanade Charles-de-Gaulle) in the centre.
+There are plenty of things to do in Nîmes and I recommend first heading to the lovely square (Esplanade Charles-de-Gaulle) in the center.
 You will come face to face with the colossal Nimes Arena.
 Constructed from massive blocks of limestone, it’s still largely intact.
 It’s possible to visit the inside and even walk around the top of the structure, if you are brave.
 There also is a great little Gladiator display which was gruesome enough for our kids to enjoy.

 Other highlights for our family were La Maison Carrée, a breath-taking Roman temple with incredible stone carving.
 It’s believed to be the best-preserved outside of Rome.
 Climb to the top of the remains of the Tour Magne for a great view of the city.
 Walk around the gorgeous 18th century Jardins de la Fontaine with its peaceful shady corners and calming water.
 Built around the ruins of the old Roman baths, the park also incorporates the ruins of the temple of Diana.